Discover Solutions to Your Debt Problems:

-At Slayton Law, we want to help you find real solutions to your debt problem so you can get your finances in order and move on with your life as quickly and painlessly as possible.
+At Slayton Law, we want to help you learn about affordable bankruptcy options and find real solutions to your debt problem so you can get your finances in order and move on with your life as quickly and painlessly as possible.

 That’s why we offer a FREE 30-minute consultation with an attorney.
 There is no obligation for this meeting – 100% guaranteed!
 You will come out of your appointment with your questions answered and a plan for your future.
 It’s as simple as that.

 Imagine how great it will feel to have a plan in hand, knowing you have spoken with an experienced debt relief professional and are taking steps to get out of debt.

 We look forward to meeting with you.Schedule Your Free Appointment 24/7

 A Chapter 7 Bankruptcy is also known as a “Liquidation” Bankruptcy.

 In a Chapter 7 Bankruptcy, the debtor can keep some of his or her property by “exempting” it, while other property the debtor owns may be sold to pay off a portion of the debt.
 The remaining debt is wiped away entirely and the debtor gets a fresh start.